theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/tidymodconformal.md

 #### Adaptive conformal prediction

 To obtain adaptive prediction bands, we use a method called Conformalized Quantile Regression (CQR).
-Usually (for example, when minimising RMSE) we are estimating the expected value of the response variable given predictors.
+Usually (for example, when minimizing RMSE) we are estimating the expected value of the response variable given predictors.
 Quantile regression ([see the package `quantreg`](https://cran.r-project.org/web/packages/quantreg/vignettes/rq.pdf)) tries to estimate a particular quantile $\tau$ of the response variable instead of the mean, given some predictors.
 We denote a model estimating the $\tau$ quantile of the outcome variable by $\hat{f}^{\tau}_n$ where $n$ is the number of examples in the training set.

 **CQR recipe**